 Bri-Chem has developed relationships with a number of drilling fluid suppliers including manufacturers and international chemical supply companies.
 These vendors are selected through superior products, pricing, availability and technical support.
 Bri-Chem's supply chain being secure and having its vendor's part of the team is an important factor in being a full service wholesale distribution company.
-Bri-Chem's vendor network starts at the local warehouse level and within that region to numerous points around the globe to include India, China, South America and Europe.
-The Company's Global Procurement and Logistics team are experienced within its specific industry and all markets around the world.
-Bri-Chem purchases steel products mainly from Chinese steel manufacturers, and have established solid relationships with a number of vendors in China.
+Bri-Chem's vendor network is mainly based in NorthAmerica but also includes numerous points around the globe such as India, China, South America and Europe.
+The Company's global procurement and logistics team are experienced within its specific industry and all markets around the world.
+Bri-Chem purchases the majority of its steel pipe products and raw material mainly from Chinese steel manufacturers, and have established solid relationships with a number of vendors in China.
 The steel division has expanded its vendor network to include vendors from Vietnam, India, and the United States.
 Bri-Chem is not bound by any long-term commitments to purchase raw materials and is therefore able to purchase directly from manufacturers in quantities to meet our customer's ongoing demands.
-Fluid purchases from the US make up approximately 18% (2010 - 22%) of total fluid purchases, while all steel products are purchased in US funds out of International markets, namely China.
+Fluid purchases from the US make up approximately 19% (2011 - 18%) of total fluid purchases, while all steel products are purchased in US funds out of International markets, namely China.